Zuehlke/machines-code-people/articles/pragmatic-documentation.md

 ## For whom is this documentation written?

-The first question - _Whom do I write for this documentation?_ - you should have a clear answer before you even start writing.
+The first question - _For whom do I write this documentation?_ - you should have a clear answer before you even start writing.
 Sometimes these are exactly certain people you know, sometimes they are existing users that you don't know, and sometimes it is not yet known who the readers will be.